Easy Refrigerator Sweet and Spicy Pickles Recipe

 What to serve with refrigerator pickles

-Serve these easy refrigerator pickles with a hot dog, or favorite burger like this grilled caramelized onion burger, a turkey Reuben burger, veggie sandwich or a grilled cheese sandwich.
+Serve these easy refrigerator pickles with a hot dog, or favorite burger like this grilled caramelized onion burger, a turkey Reuben burger, veggie sandwich or a grilled cheese sandwich or on your favorite charcuterie board.

 five cucumber pickle slices on a white plate